Abolfazl2049/Multy-Connection-WebRTC-Starter/README.md

 ## Introduction

-this is a full working webrtc multy-connecttion (multy peer to peer) with python websocket as signaling server front side of this project has been written in vue + nuxt ,because i love nuxt!
+this is a full working webrtc multy-connecttion (multy peer to peer) with python websocket as signaling server front side of this project has been written in vue(Nuxt 3) and TypeScript
 ## Features

 - you can connect mnore than two peaple together in one room (everyone is connectted to everyone !)